INTRODUCING THE SMART ENERGY COMPANY

 The core business of SUMMIQ is the generation and marketing of green electricity.
 In parallel, SUMMIQ identifies, acquires and structures suitable green energy assets.
 Before making an investment decision, we conduct an extensive due diligence process to carefully examine the prospective assets.

-We acquire projects that are either ready for construction or already in operation, which means risks are minimised during project implementation.
+We acquire projects that are either ready-to-build or already in operation, which means risks are minimised during project implementation.
 Operational maintenance services for the plant portfolio are provided by long-term partners such as Green City Operations & Management GmbH in order to keep costs and structures lean.

 SUMMIQ embraces a cooperation approach and will enter into strategic partnerships in order to achieve its objectives.
 These are mainly cooperation agreements with project developers to secure access to power plant projects.
 Such an agreement will be concluded with Green City AG to enable SUMMIQ to invest in an existing project pipeline of several hundred MW capacity until 2021.